PhillipJBlunt/Lesson-Summary-ASR-Prototype/README.md

-Prototype Resulting from Master's Project.
+ASR Lesson Summary Generation Prototype Resulting from Master's Project.
 See requirements.txt for dependencies.

 Blunt, P., & Haskins, B. (2019, Nov).
 A model for incorporating an automatic speech recognition system in a noisy educational environment.
 In _2019 International Multidisciplinary Information Technology and Engineering Conference (IMITEC)_. (pp. 1–-7).
 IEEE. doi: 10.1109/IMITEC45504.2019.9015907